JugAnt0/Cat_Battles/README.md

 ## Project Structure

-The repository is organized into three main sections:
+This repo is organized into three main sections:

 ### Scenes